aimms/how-to/Articles/109/109-convert-compound-sets.rst

 .. _Step_Conversion_Adapt_Model:

-Step 6: Adapt model to remove compound sets
+Step 6: Adapt Model to Remove Compound Sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This section shows how to convert models using compound sets to use the set mappings created in :ref:`step 3 <Step_conversion_Create_Set_Mapping>` above.

-Example case
+Example Case
 ^^^^^^^^^^^^^^^

 In this conversion step we will use a running example that contains: